Distinguishing types of correlated errors in superconducting qubits: Distinguishing types of correlated qubit errors

 Fig.~\ref{fig:filter_vs_decay}(A) shows the distribution of the filter score versus decay lifetime for event candidates in device $\mathrm{d_1}$ measured in DR1.
+We note that subplots (B), (C), and (D) are provided here for visual comparison; they are discussed in detail in Section~\ref{sec:fridge2} and \ref{sec:gapEng}.
 Significant structure in the event distribution is apparent.
 Events that have a short decay lifetime and large filter score, as seen in the upper left of the figure, are the expected population of events arising from cosmic rays and terrestrial radiation \cite{harringtonSynchronousDetectionCosmic2024, pinckney2026characterizationradiationinducederrorssuperconducting}.
-These correlated qubit errors have a decay lifetime of about 5 ms (for the S orientation qubits), have a high filter score, and resemble the exponential decay template used to identify them.
+These correlated qubit errors have a decay lifetime of about 5 ms, have a high filter score, and resemble the exponential decay template used to identify them.

 An example of a radiation-induced event is shown in Fig.~\ref{fig:filter_vs_decay}(E); the red marker in Fig.~\ref{fig:filter_vs_decay}(A) points to the filter score and decay lifetime parameters corresponding to this event.
-In the left panel, the y axis is the running 100-measurement average of the number of relaxations in each qubit, $N_{r, i} \ast \phi_{\mathrm{box}}$.
-Therefore, 1 is the maximum value (100\% probability of relaxation), and Q5 is saturating.
+In the left panel, the y axis is the running 100-measurement average of the number of relaxations in each qubit, $N_{\text{r}, i} \ast \phi_{\mathrm{box}}$.
+Therefore, 1 is the maximum value (100\% probability of relaxation), and Q5 is saturating, meaning that the qubit is having the maximum possible response to the error event for an extended period.
 The vertical dashed line indicates the start time.
 The distinctive exponential decay shape is visible.
 Additionally, the inhomogeneity of the recovery times between S (in purple colors) and F (in orange colors) orientations can be seen.
 Qubits Q3, Q7, and Q9, which have the F orientation, have a much shorter recovery time than Q1 and Q5, which have the S orientation.
-The panel on the right shows the maximum value of $N_{r, i} \ast \phi_{\mathrm{box}}$ around the event start time.
+The panel on the right shows the maximum value of $N_{\text{r}, i} \ast \phi_{\mathrm{box}}$ around the event start time.
 We note that the magnitudes are not directly comparable between qubits of type S and F, and that Q8 generally has a higher baseline and larger response than the others across events.
+While each radiation-induced error burst is a combination of slow and fast responses, the sum across qubits is generally dominated by the slow response lifetime, justifying the choice of $\tau_0 = 5$ \unit{ms}.
+Using a filter with a 0.7 ms lifetime, for example, still finds error event candidates with a lifetime of $\tau \approx 5$ \unit{ms}.